CiscoDevNet/catalystwan/README.md

 ```

 ## Session usage example
-Our session is an extension to `requests.Session` designed to make it easier to communicate via API calls with Manager.
-We provide ready to use authenticetion, you have to simply provide the Manager url, username and password as as if you were doing it through a GUI.
+Our session is an extension to `requests.Session` designed to make it easier to communicate via API calls with SDWAN Manager.
+We provide ready to use authentication, you have to simply provide the Manager url, username and password as as if you were doing it through a GUI.
 ```python
 from catalystwan.session import create_manager_session